atrox39/Oryn/README.md

 There is no `next()` to call in these middleware (unlike other web frameworks).

-Processing next is automatically handled by lucifer.
+Processing next is automatically handled by Oryn.

-Lucifer will always run to the next middleware or callback in the current stack...
+Oryn will always run to the next middleware or callback in the current stack...
 Unless, you send some response to the client in the middleware, which will close the connection and stop all executions of the next middlewares/callback.

 Since the call is automatic, it's important to always remember to use proper  `async` `await` when you're dealing with asynchronous functions.